machouinard/powerpress-posts-from-mysql/readme.txt

 * Added ability to post from a range of records in the table based on a specific database field.
 * Added display of total records in table.

-== Arbitrary section ==

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.

 == A brief Markdown Example ==